San Francisco Mint

 The San Francisco Mint is a branch of the United States Mint.
-Opened in 1854 to serve the gold mines of the California Gold Rush, in twenty years its operations exceeded the capacity of the first building.
+Opened in 1854 to serve the gold mines of the California gold rush, in twenty years its operations exceeded the capacity of the first building.
 It moved into a new one in 1874, now known as the Old San Francisco Mint.
 In 1937 Mint operations moved into a third building, the current one, completed that year.

 History

 Original United States Mint and Subtreasury (1854)

 The San Francisco Mint began operations in 1854 at 608 Commercial Street, just west of Montgomery Street.
-The building sat between Commercial and Clay Streets and a historical plaque can be found today on Commercial.
+The building sat between Commercial and Clay Streets and a California Historical Landmark (number 87) plaque can be found today on Commercial.
 Since June 14, 1970, the building has been listed as a San Francisco Designated Landmark.

+The mint was established in response to the California gold rush.
 Within the first year of its operation, the San Francisco mint turned $4 million in gold bullion into coins.
 Because of the scale of its increase in operations due to economic growth, a new building was soon required.

 Construction of the new location approximately 1 mile away began in 1869 at Fifth Street and Mission Street.
 The mint operations moved to that building in 1874.